stream-labs/obs-studio-node/README.md

 - [AGView](https://github.com/hrueger/AGView), a slide-based presenting software.
 It's a little more complex than [obs-studio-node-example](https://github.com/Envek/obs-studio-node-example/) becuase it uses TypeScript and Angular, but all the `obs-studio-node` code lives in [this file](https://github.com/hrueger/AGView/blob/master/src/worker/obs.ts).

 ## Usage
 > **Important:** If used with Electron, everything shows here has to be done in the **main** process, not in the renderer process.
-If you get `Uncaught Error: Failed to host and connect.`, this could be the problem.
+If you get `Uncaught Error: Failed to host and connect`, this could be the problem.

 > Currently, only Electron v6 is supported!
-The IPC connunication in electron v6 differs from newer electron versions, so you need to use [this one](https://github.com/electron/electron/blob/v6.1.12/docs/api/ipc-main.md).
+The IPC communication in electron v6 differs from newer electron versions, so you need to use [this one](https://github.com/electron/electron/blob/v6.1.12/docs/api/ipc-main.md).

 ### Import `obs-studio-node`
 TypeScript: